KeaganRieder/N-Queens/README.md

 2. if s = 3 then n <= 2
 3. for all instances where s >= 4, n <= s

-with the restrictions on n and s now in place, the the solution can be found using the backtracking algorithm which implementation and description of the process are as follows:
+with the restrictions on n and s now in place, the solution fir this problem can be found through the use of the backtracking algorithm.

 ## Solving By BackTracking
 The backtracking algorithm is a modified version of the Depth first search algorithm, which runs through all possible